muhammadhadi2k5/Student-Records-Portal/backend/README.md

-# TypeScript Practice API
+# Student Records API

-This project is a small student management backend built with TypeScript and Express.
+A small student management backend built with TypeScript and Express.
+This is the backend half of the AI Campus Assistant project — see the [root README](../README.md) for overall project status and how to run it alongside the frontend.

 ## What it does